 - Take a look at a society or association that represents your specific discipline in Finland.
 They may be able to point you to the direction of a suitable Finnish institution.

 In Finland, there are several Centers of Excellence in Research nominated by the Academy of Finland (the Research Council of Finland).
 These centers represent the top research fields and environments in Finnish science.
 You can read more about the Centers of Excellence on the Academy of Finland's website.

 The Academy of Finland also funds special research programs called Academy Programs.
 They are science-driven, thematic and target-oriented bodies of research projects that are aimed at supporting scientific regeneration and increasing scientific and societal impact.
-Please see the Academy of Finland's website on these special research programs.

 You may also find interesting the research projects funded by the Strategic Research Council, which combine high quality science with great societal impact.
 These projects seek concrete solutions to grand challenges that require multidisciplinary approaches in close collaboration with various stakeholders.